 After extensive clear-felling in autumn 2018, the Trails Trust has reinstated the part of EvS that was affected.

 GETTING THERE: There is no easy way to ride to the Eagle vs Shark trailhead.
 It’s all climbing.
 However, there is an alternative.
-Jeff doesn’t only run a trail building company.
-Since 2007, he’s also run a shuttle business.
-The pickup point is the corner of Hill and Pipeline Roads and the buses and trailers take riders to the top of Tawa Road.
-And to a whole smorgasbord of the very best trails the Whakarewarewa network has to offer, now including Eagle vs Shark.
+Shuttles run from both sides of the park.
+The pickup point for the entire splendour of EvsS is the corner of Hill and Pipeline Roads and the buses and trailers take riders to the top of Tawa Road - literally at the trail entrance.
+Shuttles also run from Forest Hub 2, on Tarawera Rd.
+The shuttles from that side don't get all the way to the top, but you can ride up Frontal Lobotomy without too much trouble, and that gets you to the top of Eagle.
+And to a whole smorgasbord of the very best trails the Whakarewarewa network has to offer!

 TRAIL DESCRIPTION: Eagle vs Shark, named after a movie by top Kiwi writers, directors and performers, Jermaine Clements (Flight of the Conchords) and Taika Waititi (Boy).

 Eagle vs Shark is a beauty.
 Fast and flowing, 99% downhill, it feels a little like a combination of Corners trail with a hint of Split Enz and lots of smooth, rollable jumps.
-It all adds up to what becomes a favourite for many riders in no time flat.
+It all adds up to what has become the favourite trail for many riders.